iLindo-Workspace/Foundation-exam-prep/Chapter4.md

 **Rationalization** - *Used for eliminating extra test cases*
 - **RULES**
     - *Your test cases should exercise both True and False for each condition*
-    - *Lookout for tight coupled conditions, and if they exist also ansure the T/F is exercised for them*
+    - *Lookout for tight coupled conditions, and if they exist also ensure the T/F is exercised for them*
     - *Once you have noticed repeating test cases, you can start eliminating*

 <span style="color:green; font-weight:bold;">**N.B**</span>  *To achieve 100% coverage in Decision Table Testing, create test cases that cover every rule (i.e., every unique combination of conditions and their corresponding actions) in the decision table.*